An artists journey

 Larger also means heavier.
 In a studio that is not a concern.
 But I shoot only outdoor, and I lug my equipment wherever I go.
 Heavy is bad.
 Big is bad.
 Medium format is both.

 I indicated that the lens sizes must scale up for medium format.
 The lens must create a larger image circle to cover the larger sensor.
-This not only makes them heavy and expensive, but the physics of lens design limits the practical ability to make wide range zoom lenses.
+This not only makes them heavy and expensive, but the physics of lens design and the small market limits the practical ability to make wide range zoom lenses.
 So, currently, something like a 35 mm equivalent range of 28 mm to 75 mm is about the best that is common for a medium format zoom.
 Other sizes are available, but nothing like the “super zooms” we love in full frame cameras.
 Medium format wide angle lenses are much easier to make and more common.

 Underlying all of this is the sheer cost of the system.
 Buying into a medium format system with a reasonable selection of lenses can add up to 10’s of $1000s.
 Much more if you decide to go with PhaseOne.
 Do I want medium format or a new car?
 Medium format or a luxury anniversary trip to Europe?